TV4/chronometro/README.md

 One may define several timers y providing a different *name* value in the annotation.

-The plugin provides also checkpoints so the developer can get the loading times for methods that run between her starting and ending point.
+The plugin provides also checkpoints so the developer can get the loading times for methods that run between the starting and ending point.
 Here are the two *states* that are available for getting the loading time right before the method runs (Chronometro.CHECKPOINT_START) and one right after